Justification of Red List category

 This species is suspected to be in moderate decline owing to the widespread loss and conversion of habitat within its range.
 However, it shows some tolerance of secondary habitats, and hunting pressure is low.
 Therefore, further documentation of this trend is required.

 Although it appears fairly tolerant of forest degradation, and of drier formations, it is basically forest-dependent and habitat loss is the main threat it faces.
 Forest clearance, as a result of shifting agriculture and the practice of burning in the dry season, have had a major impact on natural vegetation across its range, while parts of south-west Sumbawa are threatened by a new gold and copper mine.
 Forest remnants are now largely confined to steep valleys and the highest peaks.
 Hunting is a further threat, although recent observations of birds close to villages on Lomblen and discussions with local people have indicated that hunting pressure is low-level (C. Trainor in litt.
-2002).
+2002.
+Trainor et al. 2012).
 Small numbers have been recorded in trade.

 Conservation Actions Underway